 Our School Nurse, Miriam Kotek, serves as the main point of contact for Covid related matters.
 She can be reached at firstname.lastname@example.org or 301-962-9400 x711.

-Students who are signed up to take the bus will be checked in by the bus aide when the bus arrives at the stop.
-Parents must complete the AlertMedia symptoms check before the bus arrives.
-Parents must wait at the bus stop until their child has boarded the bus.
-Students are expected to wear masks while on the bus, keep the windows open (weather permitting), and only sit in seats that have been designated by the bus driver for students.
+Students must wear masks while on the bus, keep the windows open (weather permitting), and only sit in seats that have been designated by the bus driver for students.
 Students may not eat or drink on the bus.

-If a member of the carpool has Covid, or Covid-like symptoms, the entire carpool will need to quarantine while we await test results.
+If a member of the carpool has Covid, or Covid-like symptoms*, the entire carpool may need to quarantine while we await test results, depending on vaccination status.

 As per our State and County health and safety guidelines, all students and all staff members must wear a mask at all times indoors, unless they are in a room alone.
 Masks must be worn outdoors if it is not possible to be at least 6 feet away from others.
-If one is outdoors and at least 6 feet away from others, one may remove his/her mask.
-Gaiters and masks with external valves are not permitted to be used in place of a mask.
+Gaiters and masks with external valves are not permitted.

 Cloth face coverings should cover the mouth, nose, and chin and should be washed after each use.
 Disposable masks are designed for one-time use and should be discarded after wear.

 Please send extra masks in your child’s backpack, as well as a box of disposable masks to store in their lockers.

 Students and faculty will be asked not to kiss the mezuzot this year.

 Our classrooms are set up with 3 ft distance between students.
 Unvaccinated students will eat with 6 ft distance between them.
 Vaccinated students will be able to eat without distance.